gasparian/lsh-search-go/README.md

 7. Add monitoring to the service and convenient config files.

 ### TO DO:
- - make multistage docker builds for app and db, to run them separately;
  - API skeleton for the main app;
  - API sekelton for the db, make it run independently, but using the same config;
  - make config parser;